zwave-js/ZWaveJS.NET/README.md

 ```

 ## Network Toolkit Demo Application.
 The Network Toolkit Application (NET 4.5) serves as a reference, in how the library can be used, but at the same time, can be used as a tool to manage your network.
-You can download the toolkit demo from the Release pages here, on Github - The source code is also availlable.
+You can download the toolkit demo from the Release pages here, on Github - The source code is also available.

 ![Image](./Toolkit.PNG)